simonp0420/PSSFSS.jl/docs/src/examples.md

 ```

 ## Loaded Cross Band Pass Filter
-This example is originally from Fig. 7.9 of B. Munk, *Frequency Selective Surfaces,
+This example is originally from [munk2000fss; Fig. 7.9](@cite).
-Theory and Design,* John Wiley and Sons, 2000.
-The same case was analyzed in L. Li,
+The same case was analyzed in [li2006model](@cite).
-D. H. Werner et al, "A Model-Based Parameter Estimation Technique for
-Wide-Band Interpolation of Periodic Moment Method Impedance Matrices With Application to
-Genetic Algorithm Optimization of Frequency Selective Surfaces", *IEEE Trans.
-AP-S*,
-vol. 54, no. 3, March 2006, pp. 908-924, Fig. 6.
 Unfortunately, in neither reference
 are the dimensions of the loaded cross stated, except for the square unit cell
 period of 8.61 mm.
 I estimated the dimensions from the sketch in Fig. 6 of the second
 reference.
 To provide a reliable comparison, I analyzed one-eighth of the structure
-in HFSS, a commercial finite element solver, using all three planes of symmetry
+in HFSS, a commercial finite element solver, using all three planes of symmetry.
-(using symmetry in the z = constant centerline plane
+Exploiting the symmetry in the z = constant centerline plane
 required two analyses, once for an H-wall boundary condition, and once for an E-wall.
 Those
-results were then combined using the method of Reed and Wheeler (even/odd symmetry)).
-With
+results were then combined using the method of Reed and Wheeler [reed1956method](@cite), i.e.
-a much reduced computational domain, it was then possible to drive HFSS well into convergence.
+using even/odd symmetry.
+With a much reduced computational domain, it was then possible to
+drive HFSS well into convergence.

 Two identical loaded cross slot-type elements are separated by a 6 mm layer of dielectric
 constant 1.9.
 Outboard of each sheet is a 1.1 cm layer of dielectric constant 1.3.